 3 things that you can do right now

-If there are other mentors within your school or federation of schools, work alongside them.
+If there are other mentors within your school or partnership of schools, work alongside them.
 Look at the targets that they are setting.
 Observe each other’s mentees and look for similarities or differences.
 You can support and learn from each other.

 In this section